 We have not generated any revenue since our inception and do not expect to generate any revenue from the sale of products in the near future, if at all.
-As discussed in Note 3 - ALJ Commercialization and License Agreement to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q, we have entered into a collaboration agreement that will result in the recognition of \$7.5 million of revenue upon regulatory approval of EDP1815 in certain designated markets.
-If our development efforts for our current product candidates or additional product candidates that we may develop in the future are successful and result in marketing approval or if we enter into collaboration or license agreements with third parties, we may generate revenue in the future from a combination of product sales or payments from such collaboration or license agreements.
+As discussed in Note 3 - ALJ Collaborative Agreement to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q, we have entered into a collaboration agreement that will result in the recognition of \$7.5 million of revenue upon the satisfaction of the performance obligation identified within the agreement.
+If our development efforts for our current product candidates or additional product candidates that we may develop in the future are successful and result in marketing approval, or if we enter into additional collaboration or license agreements with third parties, we may generate revenue in the future from a combination of product sales or payments from such collaboration or license agreements.